Netruitus/lc-k8/README.md

     - Better saving (and more items to save)
     - More accuracte stamina display
     - Intro is no more!
+- Fixes
+    - No more jumping lag
+    - Hitboxes on doors work properly
+    - More sounds can be heard now
+    - Not one, not two, but three general lag fixes!
 - Convenience features
     - Keep your items when using inverse teleporter
     - More terminal commands